 As one of the youngest musicians to be accepted into CYSO’s Symphony Orchestra at just 12 years old, Lucie Ticho continues to break barriers and thrive as a young adult musician.
-A 2016 CYSO alum, Lucie went on to attend Columbia-Juilliard’s combined degree program, attaining a bachelors in journalism and a masters in cello performance, and spent the past year in a Doctorate program at Rice University’s Shepard School of Music.
+A 2016 CYSO alum, Lucie went on to attend Columbia-Juilliard’s combined degree program, attaining a bachelors in political science and a masters in cello performance, and spent the past year in a Doctorate program at Rice University’s Shepard School of Music.
 This fall, Lucie will start her first professional orchestra job at Toronto Symphony.
 CYSO’s Abigail AuYeung recently spoke with Lucie about her college experience, current favorite composers, and her long-term career aspirations.

 What have you been up to since you’ve left CYSO?

 I recently finished my masters from Juilliard and my bachelors from Columbia the year prior.
 These days, I’m enjoying the calm between finishing my education and starting my full-time job.
 This past school year I studied at Rice University’s Shepherd School of Music, and in September I’ll be joining the Toronto Symphony Orchestra.
 I’m so humbled and excited to be embarking on an orchestral career—it’s something that I’ve aspired to ever since my days in CYSO.
 In the meantime, I’m currently in Boulder playing with the Colorado Music Festival, a summer orchestra that brings together players across the US and Canada.

 What would you say is the biggest change between high school level playing and conservatory level playing?

 I think it was mainly the pace for me.
 My high school teacher had us doing 4-5 pieces a year, whereas my teacher at Juilliard had me learning 9-10 pieces a year.

 How did you make the choice as to what schools to apply to?